charnam/billboard/README.md

 GNU Affero GPL 3.0 - See LICENSE for more details.

-The config/ directory shall always be licensed under a CC0 license.
-You may modify the configuration of this application
+The sample `config/` directory shall always be licensed under a CC0 license.
+You may modify the example configuration of this application without sharing any of those changes with the public.